 Show What You Love About It

 If you’re excited to learn about and teach history, your students will notice, and they will benefit.
 If you make it painful or boring, your students will pick up on that, too.
 History may not be your favorite subject, sure, but find something you enjoy about it and share it with them.
-They’ll be more interested if they see that you care!
+They’ll be more engaged if they see that you care!

 Connect the Past and Present

 History becomes a lot more interesting when you help your kids connect what they’re learning to things that are happening now.
-I love helping kids see that we are learning about real people and real events, and that the choices people made a long time ago affect how we live today.
+I love helping kids see that we are learning about real people and events, and that the choices people made a long time ago affect how we live today.
 It helps to put things in context by using analogies and references to popular culture that they’ll understand (memes are a fun way to do this).

 Move Past the Textbook